babelouest/hutch/docs/INSTALL.md

 $ ./hutch --config-file=hutch.conf
 ```

-By default, Hutch is available on TCP port 4884, the API is located in [http://localhost:4884/](http://localhost:4884/) and the web application is located in the url [http://localhost:4884/app/](http://localhost:4884/app/).
+By default, Hutch is available on TCP port 4884, the API is located at [http://localhost:4884/api](http://localhost:4884/api) and the web application is located at [http://localhost:4884/](http://localhost:4884/).